 When I joined HDI, in late 2016, product management was a new concept.

-I was part of an ambitious project to create a digital environment for HDI potential customers.
+I was the UX Lead on an ambitious project to create a digital environment for HDI potential customers.

 *To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of HDI Seguros.

 In 2014, HDI Seguros México created an innovation department that would focus on the user experience for the next 6 years.
 My job was to design and manage the products for customers that will be indispensable for any competitive insurer.

 Website’s evolution, click on the image to enlarge it.

 We didn’t have any defined users and their needs.

 We needed a strong digital marketing strategy.

 Our customer contact points weren’t connected and we were without a clear company message.